withastro/docs/src/pages/en/core-concepts/endpoints.md

   };
 ```

-You can type your endpoint functions using the `APIRoute` type:
+You can also type your endpoint functions using the `APIRoute` type:

 ```js
 import type { APIRoute } from 'astro';